 The Centre for Energy Ethics offers a number of ways for you to get involved regardless of your experience, career stage, or geographical location.
 Whether you want to engage with our events and workshops, join a research network, contribute to The Energy Blog or spend some time at the Centre, we would love to hear from you.
 You can stay up-to-date with Centre news and opportunities by signing up to our weekly CEE Newsletter.

-We are also thrilled for the upcoming launch of our MSc in Energy Ethics, which will run for the first time in the 2023/2024 academic year here at the University of St Andrews.
+We are also thrilled for the upcoming launch of our MSc in Energy Policy and Finance, which will run for the first time in the 2024/2025 academic year here at the University of St Andrews.

 Earn Your Masters with us